Monday, November 22, 2010

 ~ Add the celery, garlic, and seasonings, and cook 5 minutes more, until the vegetables are tender and fragrant.

-~ Stir in the toasted, crumbled bread and mix thoroughly, then add as much of the vegetable broth as you need to get a moist stuffing consistency (you probably won't need it all, but do bear in mind that it will dry out as it bakes, so it should look a bit mushier than you might imagine it ought to do).
+~ Stir in the toasted, crumbled bread and mix thoroughly, then add as much of the vegetable broth as you need to get a moist stuffing consistency (you might not need it all, but do bear in mind that it will dry out as it bakes, so it should look a bit mushier than you might imagine it ought to do).

 ~ Cover with foil and bake at 375 for 20 minutes.